Last updated: 2nd February 2020.

 BBC World broadcasts a recorded news programme.

-Here’s the start and end of the 1pm programme; the clip also includes a report on the latest regarding the BBC strike.
+Here’s the start and end of the 1pm programme (2 separate clips).
+The first clip also includes a report on the latest regarding the BBC strike.

 23rd May 2005, 1.30pm: no regional news programmes go out on BBC One – a replacement programme is broadcast.
 Here’s the BBC One Northern Ireland apology for the lack of local news.
 The announcer is Roy Willighan.

 23rd May 2005, 1.45pm: the planned BBC One schedule resumes with Neighbours (five minutes behind schedule).